sujayadkesar/sujayadkesar.github.io/_posts/HackTheBox/2022-21-12-Templated-Challenge-Web-HTB.md

 ## SERVER SIDE TEMPLATE INJECTION

 Based on the user’s URL, the website will directly copy the content and print the result in HTML back to the user.
-This allows the reusability of HTML templates and renders based on the variable.
+This allows the reusability of HTML templates and renders based on the variable

 ```